kvpb/.files/readme.md

 #### How-to

 &nbsp;&nbsp;Launch a word processor (eg Word for Mac 2011 or TextEdit) then… No, really.
 I mean, seriously.
 Please, don't even tell me you need a walkthrough to use these.

+&nbsp;&nbsp;**Note:** Be confident with these, they're self-explicit as possible.
+It's built to be easy and fast to learn, use and understand.
+If you've got any suggestion to improve it, feel free to jump in, express yourself, let loose — open an issue or contact me via Facebook.
+You're always welcome.

 - - -